-by Zachary Campbell
+by Zachary Campbell for the Carl Kruse Blog

 Cryptocurrency is fast becoming a popular investment vehicle for both seasoned and amateur investors.
 Stories of overnight wealth conjure images of a digital gold rush, and many investors have generated large returns in far shorter time frames compared to traditional holdings.
 The ease of transaction for cryptocurrencies (avoiding the need for costly and time-consuming escrows, and other frictions), confidentiality in financial proceedings, and universal standardization liken it to a money-making machine with few drawbacks.
 This, however, can be an expensive misconception.
 The reason cryptocurrency can yield tremendous gains is its inherent volatility.
 This same quality can also lead to tremendous losses, as has become evident during Bitcoin’s market plunges, as well as crashes in other major cryptocurrencies, like Ethereum and EOS.
 So-called “crypto winters” can instantly evaporate gains.
 In order for crypto to compete with fiat currencies and other financial instruments, it must find a way to temper this volatility.